Aczheng-cai/GSORB-SLAM/README.md

 ### 📊Evaluation

-You need to modify the YAML file: `Dataset.name` specifies the result folder, and `Dataset.sequence` specifies the ground truth sequence.
+You need to modify the YAML file: `Dataset.name` specifies the result folder, and `Dataset.path` specifies the ground truth path.
 Then，

 ```
 python scripts/replay.py --yamlPath "your_yaml_path"